 The WSH, overseen by the Division, works to coordinate continuity of care for individuals with SMI and provides inpatient care for the state's most severe mentally ill clients.
 WSH is located in the southwest corner of the state on 160 acres.
 For the last two years the campus has been undergoing major changes with the construction of new patient care halls.
 As of mid-December 2020, all patients have been moved from the old campus and other parts of the existing building into the newly constructed areas.
 This is the first time since the early 1900's that all patients have resided under the same roof.
 In addition to providing updated treatment facilities and enhanced safety features, the new halls also allow for all patients to have private rooms.
-Construction will move into Phase 3 with a renovation of the old patient care halls and treatment areas into administrative and support service areas that will culminate in the majority of hospital services moving out of the old campus and be located in one location.
-Though not initially meant to house the state's overflow of individuals experiencing a mental health crisis, this acceptance generally pushes WSH at the maximum capacity and generates a waitlist2.
+Construction will move into Phase 3 with a renovation of the old patient care halls and treatment areas into administrative and support service areas that will culminate in the majority of hospital services the state's overflow of individuals experiencing a mental health crisis, this acceptance generally pushes WSH at the maximum capacity and generates a waitlist.